iamjoncannon/ReactBoil/PEP.md

 Its working?
 I bet at some point you've wondered how other packages like nodemon get hoisted to run globally from the command line.
 This is one way.
 Pretty cool right?

-So before we write configuration files, we will want node to create our project folders.
+So before we write configuration files, we will want node to create our project template.

 What if node could run bash commands like "mkdir"?
 That's sometimes called "shelling out," and there are several node methods we can use to do this.
 We're going to use "spawn," because that sounds cooler than the other shell out methods.